Zoesorenson/Zoes-shop/README.md

 ```

 The workflow fetches your Depop page, parses listings into `data/products.json`, and pushes the refreshed JSON back to the repo.
 GitHub Pages will publish the new data automatically, so visitors always see the latest items.

+> **Tip:** Depop sometimes blocks requests from CI providers or responds with HTTP 400/403 when the session looks suspicious.
+If you see these codes while running `scripts/fetch_depop.py`, double-check the username and pass a valid `DEPOP_COOKIE` environment variable (copied from a logged-in browser session) so Depop recognizes the request.
+You can also store the cookie text in a `depop.cookie` file (or point to another path via `DEPOP_COOKIE_FILE`) and set `DEPOP_DISABLE_PROXY=1` if a corporate proxy is intercepting Depop requests.